kevinstory/koken-vue/README.md

 ## Overview

 **koken-vue** is an experiment for me to explore more VueJS skills to prototype the Koken content management system.
 I do not currently intend to put this into production.
+This uses Strapi for authentication into the Admin section and to manage photos.
+All photos were taken from Unsplash.

 ## Resources Used